LordManjush/Limo/README.md

 ```cpp
 Limo::Clear();
 ```
-This library can also save and load the logs just use
+This library can also save logs just use

 ```cpp
 Limo::SaveLog("App.log");